jdegand/ada-school-frontend-challenge/README.md

 - Using different names for the form controls can add extra snags.
 Sending FormData is usually not problematic with real backends.
 - You can use interceptors with the in-memory web API.
 - `bookingForm.controls['formSelect']?.touched && bookingForm.controls['formSelect']?.errors?.['required']` throws a warning in the template, but if you don't include `?` after the control, you get an error in the browser.
 You can suppress the warning in the `tsconfig.json` file.
+- `RouterTestingModule` is deprecated.

 ## Continued Development

-- Tests (Angular Testing Library would be a good choice)
+- Tests

 ## Useful Resources